SystemRDL/PeakRDL-regblock/docs/index.rst

 .. warning::

     The PeakRDL-regblock SV generator is still in pre-production (v0.x version numbers).
-    During this time, I may decide to refactor things which could break compatibility.
+    During this time, I may decide to refactor things which could affect compatibility.

 Installing